 • doct: the same as doc (e.g. doctor, doctrine)

-• domin: lord, master, owner (e.g. dominate, dominant, condominium)
+• domin: the same as dom (e.g. dominate, dominant, condominium)

 • don: to give, present as a gift, contribute (e.g. donate, doner, abandon)